tendermint/liquidity/x/liquidity/spec/04_messages.md

 ### Validity checks

-These validity checks are performed for MsgCreatePool messages:

-The `MsgCreatePool` fails if:
+Validity checks are performed for MsgCreatePool messages.
+The transaction that is triggered with `MsgCreatePool` fails if:

 - `PoolCreator` address does not exist
 - `PoolTypeId` does not exist in parameters